chananaimen/registration/coordinate-conversion/README.md

-# Coodinate - conversion
+# Coordinate Conversion
-function called convertFromDDToDms converts decimal degrees to degrees-minutes-seconds And also shows in which position the degree is located on the globe
+A function called `convertFromDDToDms` converts decimal degrees to degrees-minutes-seconds.
+Also shows in which position the degree is located on the globe.

 ## Installation

 To use convertFromDDToDms, you need to have a JavaScript environment installed, such as Node.js.